spiffyjr/spiffy-event/README.md

 // Listen with a higher priority
 $em->on('foo', function() { echo 'b'; }, 10);

-// Events default with priority 0
+// Event default with priority 0
 $em->on('foo', function() { echo 'c'; });
 $em->on('foo', function() { echo 'd'; });